-What Is Brand Authenticity And Why Is It Important?
+What Is Brand Authenticity & Why Is It Important?

 Marketers like to toss around the word ‘authenticity’ when describing brands.
 This new buzzword has played a major part in how brand’s are defining their missions and creating their processes.
 Backed by a number of studies, this buzzword is here to stay and will only become more important to the success of your business.

 Is authenticity just a fancy word for honesty?

 Honesty is an important part of being authentic, but in terms of describing a brand – there is more to the definition.
 To be authentic means to uphold a certain level of integrity which includes total honesty and transparency.

 The Journal of Consumer Psychology defines it as “The extent to which consumers perceive a brand to be faithful toward itself, true to its consumers, motivated by caring and responsibility, and able to support consumers in being true to themselves.”

 1. Is your brand faithful to itself?

 Does your brand have consistent messaging and missions that weather consumer trends and industry changes?

 2. Is your brand true to its consumers?